Brokers Issue Forecasts for AMC Entertainment Holdings, Inc.’s FY2021 Earnings (NYSE:AMC)

+AMC has been the subject of several other research reports.
+Wedbush cut AMC Entertainment from a “neutral” rating to an “underperform” rating and increased their price objective for the stock from $5.44 to $7.50 in a report on Thursday, November 4th.
+Citigroup raised their target price on AMC Entertainment from $3.70 to $5.00 and gave the company a “sell” rating in a research note on Thursday, August 19th.
+Zacks Investment Research cut AMC Entertainment from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
+Finally, Macquarie cut AMC Entertainment from a “neutral” rating to an “underperform” rating in a research note on Wednesday, September 1st.
+Six investment analysts have rated the stock with a sell rating and two have given a hold rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Sell” and a consensus target price of $11.92.

-AMC Entertainment (NYSE:AMC) last released its earnings results on Sunday, November 7th.
-The company reported ($0.44) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.53) by $0.09.
-The business had revenue of $763.20 million for the quarter, compared to analyst estimates of $742.15 million.
-The business’s revenue for the quarter was up 538.7% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted ($5.70) EPS.
+AMC Entertainment (NYSE:AMC) last released its quarterly earnings data on Monday, November 8th.
+The company reported ($0.44) earnings per share for the quarter, topping the consensus estimate of ($0.53) by $0.09.
+The business had revenue of $763.20 million during the quarter, compared to analysts’ expectations of $742.15 million.
+During the same quarter last year, the business posted ($5.70) EPS.
+The company’s quarterly revenue was up 538.7% compared to the same quarter last year.

+Institutional investors have recently bought and sold shares of the business.
+Wagner Wealth Management LLC bought a new stake in shares of AMC Entertainment in the 2nd quarter worth $26,000.
+Samalin Investment Counsel LLC bought a new stake in shares of AMC Entertainment in the 2nd quarter worth $27,000.
+Burleson & Company LLC increased its holdings in shares of AMC Entertainment by 4,666.7% in the 3rd quarter.
+Burleson & Company LLC now owns 715 shares of the company’s stock worth $27,000 after purchasing an additional 700 shares in the last quarter.
+Evolution Wealth Advisors LLC bought a new stake in shares of AMC Entertainment in the 2nd quarter worth $28,000.
+Finally, Sittner & Nelson LLC bought a new stake in shares of AMC Entertainment in the 2nd quarter worth $28,000.
+25.16% of the stock is owned by institutional investors and hedge funds.

-In other AMC Entertainment news, CFO Sean D. Goodman sold 45,405 shares of the firm’s stock in a transaction dated Monday, August 16th.
-The shares were sold at an average price of $34.79, for a total value of $1,579,639.95.
-Following the completion of the transaction, the chief financial officer now directly owns 111,300 shares in the company, valued at $3,872,127.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CEO Adam M. Aron sold 625,000 shares of the business’s stock in a transaction on Tuesday, November 9th.
-The stock was sold at an average price of $40.53, for a total transaction of $25,331,250.00.
+In related news, CFO Sean D. Goodman sold 54,950 shares of the firm’s stock in a transaction that occurred on Wednesday, November 10th.
+The stock was sold at an average price of $39.22, for a total transaction of $2,155,139.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Kevin M. Connor sold 25,000 shares of the firm’s stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $41.30, for a total value of $1,032,500.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 905,852 shares of company stock valued at $35,694,855 in the last quarter.
-0.58% of the stock is currently owned by insiders.
+In the last 90 days, insiders sold 960,802 shares of company stock valued at $37,849,994.
+0.58% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-American Century Companies Inc. acquired a new stake in shares of AMC Entertainment during the third quarter worth approximately $803,000.
-Nissay Asset Management Corp Japan ADV acquired a new stake in shares of AMC Entertainment during the third quarter worth approximately $1,979,000.
-BOKF NA acquired a new stake in shares of AMC Entertainment during the third quarter worth approximately $382,000.
-US Bancorp DE increased its holdings in shares of AMC Entertainment by 59.6% during the third quarter.
-US Bancorp DE now owns 3,678 shares of the company’s stock worth $140,000 after buying an additional 1,373 shares in the last quarter.
-Finally, California Public Employees Retirement System acquired a new stake in shares of AMC Entertainment during the third quarter worth approximately $4,430,000.
-25.16% of the stock is owned by institutional investors.

 AMC Entertainment Company Profile